Applications for 2021 are now closed!

 Become part of our internship program.

-CAFNEC’s internships positions for January to June 2021 are now open.
+CAFNEC’s internships positions for 2021 are now closed.

 Please read position descriptions and commitment requirements carefully.
 For any enquiries please email the program’s coordinator, Aisha, at email@example.com.